-- Application Form Part A contains administrative information about the participants (future coordinator, beneficiaries and affiliated entities) and the summarised budget for the project (to be filled in directly online) - In order to ensure a proper evaluation of your project, please click on the "?" sign appearing in each screen and carefully check the instructions to correctly fill the different sections. - Application Form Part B contains the technical description of the project (to be downloaded from the Portal Submission System, completed and then assembled and re-uploaded) - Part C (to be filled in directly online) containing additional project data - mandatory annexes and supporting documents (templates available to be downloaded from the Portal Submission System, completed, assembled and re-uploaded): - for full proposals: - detailed budget table - activity reports of last year: not applicable - participant information (including previous projects, if any)

-- letters of support (optional) - other annexes (optional).
+Application Form Part A - contains administrative information about the participants (future coordinator, beneficiaries and affiliated entities) and the summarised budget for the project (to be filled in directly online)

+In order to ensure a proper evaluation of your project, please click on the "?" sign appearing in each screen and carefully check the instructions to correctly fill the different sections.

+- Application Form Part B contains the technical description of the project (template to be downloaded from the Portal Submission System, completed, assembled and re-uploaded) - Part C contains additional project data and the project's contribution to EU programme performance indicators (to be filled in directly online) - mandatory annexes and supporting documents (templates to be downloaded from the Portal Submission System, completed, assembled and reuploaded): - for full proposals: - detailed budget table - participant information (including previous projects, if any) - letters of support (optional) - other annexes (optional)